keyahnajanae/matchamoji/README.md

 - Match cards with less moves

 ## Code Behind Memory Game

-I manipulated the DOM with Vanilla Javascript, altered part of the HTML and also styled the game with basic CSS.
+I used Vanilla Javascript to manipulate the DOM, altered part of the HTML and also styled the game with basic CSS.
     - created a counter to count the number of moves made by player and timer to know the duration of a play
     - created a deck of cards that shuffles when game is refreshed
     - small CSS effects for when a card is matched and/or clicked